top of page

 Fast forward a year, Rear Admiral Garry E. Hall’s book, Navigating Leadership, is met with critical acclaim as well as hit number one on Amazon.
 While I cannot speak for the Admiral, I do speak with certainty about the transformative exercise of putting pen to paper clarifies your purpose and secures your legacy as a thought leader.

-4 reasons you need to start writing your book today
+4 reasons to write a book

 1. Establishes credibility and thought leadership